Amazon Music: Availability

 In January 2008, Amazon announced plans to roll Amazon MP3 out "internationally".
 Amazon limits international access by checking users' credit card issued country.
 The first international version was launched December 3, 2008 in the United Kingdom.
 German, Austrian, French, Japanese, Italian, Spanish, Canadian, and Indian versions of the store followed.

 Amazon Music tiers

-In addition to digital purchases, Amazon Music also serves streaming music.
+In addition to digital purchases, Amazon Music also serves streaming music in the following tiers: